-The Reserve Bank has cut the repo rate by 100 basis points, or one percentage point, from 6,25% to 5,25% to help arrest the economy's downward spiral.
+The Reserve Bank has cut the repo rate by 50 basis points to 3.75% in order to promote growth.
+This follows two earlier decreases amounting to 200 basis points to help arrest the economy's downward spiral.
 South Africa is already in recession, and the fall-out from business disruption due to the coronavirus crisis will be significant.

-1.11.4 Collection rate for revenue services
+2.4.4 Collection rate for revenue services